pythseq/dada2_and_obitools/README.md

 <a name="step6"></a>
 ## STEP 6 : Dereplication (dada2)

-After all these steps, you can eliminate all the amplicons of each sequence from the new _.fastq.gz_ files :
+After all these steps, you can eliminate all the replications of each sequence from the new _.fastq.gz_ files :
 ```
 derep <- derepFastq(filts)
 # the function annotates each sequence with his abundance